Cluster Execution

 Overview

-2. Job creation — For each configuration × run number, a Kubernetes Job is created from a manifest template.
-Each job runs an initContainer that pulls its config files from S3 and a main robovast container that executes the scenario.
+2. Config upload + job creation — The controller composes each batch, uploads the scenario configurations to the storage bucket, and creates one Kubernetes Job per packed job.
+Each job runs an initContainer that pulls its config files from storage and a main robovast container that executes the scenario.

 3. Queueing (Kueue) — Jobs are submitted to a dedicated Kueue LocalQueue (robovast).
 Kueue’s gang-scheduling and resource quotas ensure that jobs are admitted only when sufficient CPU/memory is available, preventing cluster oversubscription.